 Checks and balances

-The region compensates for its market size and higher risk with better returns, analysts said, with property yields ranging from about seven percent for a prime building in Warsaw's central district to about 10 percent in Moscow.
+The region compensates for its market size and higher risk with better returns, analysts said, with property yields ranging from about seven percent for a prime building in Warsaw's central business district to about 10 percent in Moscow.

 This compared well against London where prime offices yielded five percent last year, but as the downturn drove yields in mature markets higher this year, some emerging Europe investors are seeking even higher returns through distressed buys.
 Still, many are aware of the various risks involved in purchasing in markets they may not be familiar with.